def-mycroft/zero-lift-simulator/docs/prompt4_implement_alpha_sim.md

 - Return summary metrics such as total rides completed and average wait time.

 ## Logging Kernel

+note: "kernel" here is meant to indicate that the idea is that this could become a larger logging utility.

 - Create a module `zero_liftsim/logging.py` containing a simple `Logger` class.
 - `Logger.log(event_name, time, **info)` should append a dictionary to an internal list.
 - Provide a `records()` method returning the list of log entries.